-- Our workforce is currently representative of the U.S. workforce population in terms of ethnic diversity; - At the board level more than one-half of our board members are women and the chair of the board is a woman; - We are one of 154 companies in the Russell 3000 Index of 2,982 companies that has been given a diversity index of gender-balanced by the 50/50 Women on Board organization; - Our regulated utilities spend with diverse suppliers was 27.7% in 2020, which is a 5.3% increase over 2015; - Approximately 68.6% of subcontract work at ASUS was awarded to small businesses in 2020 and our regulated utilities have met the California Public Utilities Commission goals for utilization of suppliers that are women, minority and veteran-owned businesses over the past five years; - We have not implemented large-scale redundancies or significant job cuts affecting more than 5% of our total workforce for over ten years and we made no job cuts in 2020 due to COVID-19; - We have adopted an Emergency Preparedness and Response Plan that includes employee training and exercises, customer communication protocols and strategic security initiatives; - BVESI has adopted a wildfire mitigation plan that meets California statutory requirements for such plans; this plan includes hardening critical electric utility facilities in high threat areas, increased inspection and maintenance of the transmission and distribution system, enhancing redundancies based on the estimated probability/impact of natural disasters (such as wildfires), installing sectionalizing switches to minimize the impact of public safety power shut-offs and instituting a comprehensive customer communications program in the event of a public safety power shut-off; - We have comprehensive health and safety plans, policies and training programs to educate employees about workplace hazards and protect employees from workplace injuries; this program was enhanced in 2020 to cover COVID-19 risks; we believe this program was partially responsible for the reduction in illnesses and injuries in 2020 at our regulated utilities from levels in prior years, despite our remaining open as an essential business;
+- Compensation for our leadership team is linked to performance on metrics for customer satisfaction, supplier diversity and employee safety; - We seek to promote the benefits of diversity in all of our business activities and oppose discrimination of any kind with a formal nondiscrimination policy, as well as a Diversity & Inclusion Policy.
+Our commitment includes recruiting, hiring, and retaining employees from diverse backgrounds and experiences, creating awareness of diversity issues and benefits, and fostering a supportive environment where inclusivity is expected.
+Our workforce is currently representative of the U.S. workforce population in terms of ethnic diversity; - At the board level, more than one-half of our board members are women and the chair of the board is a woman.
+Our company was recognized as "gender-balanced" by the 50/50 Women on Boards organization, a designation that only 8% in the Russell 3000 Index have achieved; - 31.3% of our regulated utilities' expenditures in 2021 were with diverse suppliers, which is higher than 2016's result of 27.4%; and our regulated utilities have met the California Public Utilities Commission, or CPUC, goals in total for utilization of suppliers that are women-owned, minority-owned and disabled-veteran-owned businesses over the past five years; - 77.9% of subcontract work at ASUS was awarded to small businesses in 2021; - We have adopted Emergency Preparedness and Response Plans that include employee training and exercises, customer communication protocols and strategic cybersecurity and physical security initiatives; - For the safety of the communities it serves, BVESI has adopted a wildfire mitigation plan that meets California statutory requirements for such plans.
+This plan includes hardening critical electric utility facilities in high threat areas, increased inspection and maintenance of the transmission and distribution system, enhancing redundancies based on the estimated probability/impact of natural disasters (such as wildfires), installing sectionalizing switches to minimize the impact of public safety power shut-offs and instituting a comprehensive customer communications program in the event of a public safety power shut-off; - We have comprehensive health and safety plans, policies and training programs to educate employees about workplace hazards and to protect employees from workplace injuries.
+This program was enhanced in 2020 and 2021 to cover COVID-19 risks; we believe this program was partially responsible for the reduction in illnesses and injuries in 2021 at our regulated utilities from levels in prior years, despite us remaining open as an essential business;